 3.1.
 Compliance with Environmental Laws.
 Without limiting the requirements of Section 2.1, Company shall at all times comply with all Environmental Laws with respect to the construction, operation, closure, and post-closure monitoring of the Landfill.

 3.2.
 Buffers and Screening.
-Throughout the Term, Company shall ensure that all areas of the Landfill which are used for the disposal of waste Waste shall have buffers and vegetative screening consistent with the site plan delivered as part of the Pre-Development Package, and in any event, which are sufficient to meet all requirements set forth by the VDEQ or applicable
+Throughout the Term, Company shall ensure that all areas of the Landfill which are used for the disposal of waste Waste shall have buffers and vegetative screening which are sufficient to meet all requirements set forth by the VDEQ or applicable

 9 Date to be determined.